-The Corridor Plan adds to on the County's initiative to build greenways along Onion and Gilleland creeks beginning in 2005 with voter-approved bond funds.
+The Corridor Plan adds to on the county's initiative to build greenways along Onion and Gilleland creeks beginning in 2005 with voter-approved bond funds.

-A funding of land acquistion in the Corridor was approved in the Fall bond election program.
+A funding of land acquistion in the corridor was approved in the fall bond election program.

-Historically, initiatives for land conservation for non-park purposes in the Corridor and eastern Travis County have not been aggressive.
-The 2011 Texas State Legislature has given the County new authority to purchase conservation easements.
-The Corridor is a candidate for the use of this conservation program.
+Historically, initiatives for land conservation for non-park purposes in the corridor and Eastern Travis County have not been aggressive.
+The 2011 Texas State Legislature has given the county new authority to purchase conservation easements.
+The corridor is a candidate for the use of this conservation program.

-Both the City and the County are exploring improved creek protections that will strengthen opportunities for greenway systems.
+Both the COA and Travis County are exploring improved creek protections that will strengthen opportunities for greenway systems.